hayfield/SRJS/README.md

 ### Threads

 It is possible to set functions running in the background, independent of other code.
-This code will still run in the background even when the robot is waiting for a call to `sr.wait_for()` or `robot.wait_for()` to return true.
+This code will still run in the background even when the robot is waiting for a call to `wait_for()` to return true.

 ##### Python
 ```python